ayaori-AIRO/ayaori-AIRO/README.md

 - 🦾 Working with **ROS 2, MoveIt 2, Nav2, and Universal Robots**
 - 👁️ Developing vision systems using **OpenCV, YOLO, and PyTorch**
 - ⚙️ Experience with both software and real-world hardware integration
-- 🌱 Currently exploring advanced **robot perception and manipulation**
+- 🌱 Currently exploring **robot perception and manipulation**

 ---

 ## 🎓 Education

+### Hanyang University ERICA
+**School of Smart Convergence Engineering**
+**Major in Robotics & Convergence**

+📅 Mar.
+2022 – Feb.
+2027 (Expected)

+- Studying robotics with a focus on the convergence of **mechanical, electrical, electronic, and software engineering**
+- Coursework and projects in **robotics, computer vision, AI, control, and autonomous systems**

+---

+## 🔬 Research Experience

+### Undergraduate Researcher — AIRO Lab
 **Hanyang University ERICA**
-Robotics Engineering

-- Undergraduate research experience in Robotics
+📅 Feb.
+2026 – Present

+- Research and development in **Robotics & Computer Vision**
+- Development and experimentation with **ROS 2-based robotic systems**
-- Projects involving autonomous robots, computer vision, and AI
+- Experience with autonomous navigation and robot perception
+- Integration of **cameras, LiDAR, sensors, and embedded computing platforms**
+- Development and testing on real-world robotic hardware

 ---

-## 💼 Experience
+## 💼 Professional Experience

 ### Machine Vision Developer